Search

 • Env: VARNISH_CONTROLLER_ENDPOINT_GRACE=<bool>

-Endpoint grace can be enabled to avoid service interruption due to inaccurate configuration from brainz.
-If brainz loses connection with agents and think that they are down but still have connection to the router, brainz would update the router without the agent.
-But the health check that the router performs towards the Varnish server, might still be successful, meaning that the endpoint can actually still serve content.
-Then this option sets the endpoint in grace and will keep serving the endpoint to requests until the probe fails.
+Endpoint grace can be enabled to avoid service interruption due to inaccurate configuration from Brainz.
+If Brainz loses connection with agents and think that they are down but still have connection to the router, Brainz would update the router without the agent.
+However, the health check the router performs towards the Varnish server might still be successful; meaning that the endpoint can actually still serve content.
+This option sets the endpoint in grace and will keep serving the endpoint to requests until the probe fails.
 When the probe fails, it will be removed.
-In such case, it will not be added back until brainz informs the router with this agent (endpoint) again. (default true)
+In such case, it will not be added back until Brainz informs the router with this agent (endpoint) again. (default true)

 Name Server